alexholmes/blog/_posts/2014-05-13-parquet-file-format-and-object-model.markdown

 ![Image of storage formats and object models](/images/parquet_storage_object_converter.png)

 Avro, Thrift and Protocol Buffers all have have their own storage formats, but Parquet doesn't utilize them in any way.
+Instead their objects are mapped to the Parquet data model.
 Parquet data is always serialized using its own file format.
 This is why Parquet can't read files serialized using Avro's storage format, and vice-versa.

 Let's examine what happens when you write an Avro object to Parquet: